sifzerda/solitaire/README.md

   - [x] refine dropping to obey solitaire rules conditions
 - [x] Drag n Drop of entire tableau groups of cards between cols
 - [x] Facedown all tableau cards except top
-- [ ] Change 'next card' button to a facedown stack of cards
+- [x] Change 'next card' button to a facedown stack of cards
-  - [ ] I.e. make the stockpile a stack (or show all cards) and style like foundation and tableau stacks (but increase neg margin)
+  - [x] I.e. make the stockpile a stack (or show all cards) and style like foundation and tableau stacks (but increase neg margin)
 - [x] Style cards in tableau to layer
 - [x] Style cards in foundation to layer
-- [ ] recover tableau group drag animation (group drag works it's just lost the in-between animation)
+- [x] recover tableau group drag animation (group drag works it's just lost the in-between animation)
-  - [ ] After testing/debugging, change -150 to -170 of CSS: .card-in-deck + .card-in-deck
+  - [x] After testing/debugging, change -150 to -170 of CSS: .card-in-deck + .card-in-deck
-- [ ] BEFORE FINAL STYLING: Once game works fine, save a copy of the Notableau file and .scss to the 'Backups' folder, so if there's an unforseen issue in future, you can debug using God Mode all moves legal (instead of having to play through the game)
-- [ ]

 Stuff to do once main game functioning (i.e. easier implementable latter tasks):

 - [] double clicking a card in stockpile; if there's a valid move to foundations (but not other areas), will automatically make that move
 - [] double clicking a card in tableau; if there's a valid move to foundations (but not other areas), will automatically make that move
-- [ ] import card images - prob do this last
+- [x] import card images - prob do this last
 - [ ] reshuffle stockpile button, basically restarts game
 - [ ] timer: restarts on game refresh
 - [ ] Points system, each time a card is placed on foundation, it adds points (if cards can be removed from foundation, don't forget to subtract points for that)